In this article:

 Are whole of life policies exempt from inheritance tax?

-No, whole of life policies are not exempt from inheritance tax if the policy takes your estate above the tax-free threshold, but you could write your life insurance in trust to avoid IHT on the pay out.
+No, typically whole of life policies are not exempt from inheritance tax if the policy is not written in trust and your estate is above the tax-free threshold.

 What is the inheritance tax on life insurance?